Nyakio-Eva/Bank-of-Flatiron/README.md

 * Create a component to display the transactions table.
 * Create a form component for adding new transactions.
-* Implement state management to store transactions and handle form submission.
+* Implement state management to store transactions,update transactions and handle form submission.
 * Implement filtering functionality.